aws/amazon-documentdb-odbc-driver/docs/dev/run_tests_linux.md

 **Note:** You do not need to populate the `[timestream-aad]` or `[timestream-okta]` sections if your database does not have Azure AD or Okta setup and you are skipping the tests.

-### Running Tests from Terminal
+### Running Tests from Unix Shell
-Tests can be executed using a command line interface.
+Tests can be executed from the Unix shell.
 To run all tests, from the project root directory (replacing the values), run:

 <pre>
 export AAD_CONNECT_STRING="<i>[AAD_CONNECT_STRING]</i>"